-- 22. To date the Authority has received six representations from four people supporting the proposal.
-The following reasons are given: - will rescue and restore an old historic mill which would otherwise become derelict - will retain the character of the building and save the mill workings - people have spoken with are fully in favour of the plans to convert the mill and save the internal workings, as has been achieved with the mill at Ashford in the Water - believe that the comments from the Parish Council are an overreaction and represent a minority view rather than the views of the wider community in Over Haddon - the volume of traffic is very low and there is no current issue regarding safety for walkers/cyclists and horse users - given the road is a cul-de-sac there is no through traffic and there is no right of way past the small car park - the nature of the road prevents cars driving at the national speed given the very short section of road and sharp bends - is highly unlikely there will be any increase in the number of vehicles using the road from the existing residents - do not see how the change of use and conservation of the building will adversely impact the character and appearance of the local area; proposals will enable the mill and its workings to be preserved and encompassed within a dwelling as was achieved with the Ashford in the Water mill - do not see how the creation of a garden or car parking area will change the character of the area vehicles have been parked at the mill for many years when the mill was more recently used by the local gamekeeper and their associates - given Sough Mill has been in private ownership for many years and there has been no public access it therefore is unreasonable for the Parish Council to suggest that

-- the public are given access following its conversion into a private dwelling; there is no public access to the mill at Ashford in the Water so why should there be public access to Sough Mill - suggestion of conditions regarding no domestic paraphernalia being left outside is unreasonable given that there is an adjacent property which has no such conditions imposed on it
+- 19. To date the Authority has received three representations supporting the proposal.
+The following reasons are given: - will rescue and restore an old historic mill which would otherwise become derelict - will retain the character of the building and save the mill workings - attended the Parish Council meeting and note that there were no objections raised by the public regarding the proposals - in discussions with other residents, not aware of any concerns regarding the proposals - people have spoken with are fully in favour of the plans to convert the mill and save the internal workings, as has been achieved with the mill at Ashford in the Water - believe that the comments from the Parish Council are an overreaction and represent a minority view rather than the views of the wider community in Over Haddon - the volume of traffic is very low and there is no current issue regarding safety for walkers/cyclists and horse users - given the road is a cul-de-sac there is no through traffic and there is no right of way past the small car park - the nature of the road prevents cars driving at the national speed given the very short section of road and sharp bends - is highly unlikely there will be any increase in the number of vehicles using the road from the existing residents - do not see how the change of use and conservation of the building will adversely impact the character and appearance of the local area; proposals will enable the mill and its workings to be preserved and encompassed within a dwelling as was achieved with the Ashford in the Water mill - do not see how the creation of a garden or car parking area will change the character of the area vehicles have been parked at the mill for many years when the mill was more recently used by the local gamekeeper and their associates - given Sough Mill has been in private ownership for many years and there has been no public access - seems rather strange that the Parish Council are suddenly suggesting that the public are given access following its conversion into a private dwelling; there is no public access to the mill at Ashford in the Water so why should there be public access to Sough Mill - seems unreasonable for the Parish Council to insist on conditions being inserted into the planning permission requiring public access to what has been and remains a private property - suggestion of conditions regarding no domestic paraphernalia being left outside seems rather strange given that there is an adjacent property which has no such conditions imposed on it - would appear that the Parish Council response represents a minority view to a proposal to conserve the mill and convert it into a domestic dwelling rather than the views of the wider community.